-To characterize the above items, geophysical surveys may be performed followed by geologic borings in strategic locations throughout the potential legacy CCR surface impoundment and beyond its boundaries.
-The information available from twelve existing monitoring wells (MWs) will be evaluated to determine where additional borings may be needed beyond the boundary of the former Fly Ash Pond.
-Borings will be advanced until native geologic materials beneath the potential legacy CCR surface impoundment are encountered, and borings will be completed outside of the boundaries of the potential unit where needed to confirm the absence of CCR and classify geologic materials in the vicinity of the potential legacy CCR surface impoundment will be determined based on evaluation of geophysical survey results (if any), a review of available historic documentation, current site knowledge, and engineering judgement.
+To characterize the above items, the information available from twelve existing monitoring wells (MWs) will be evaluated to determine where additional borings may be needed beyond the boundary of the former Fly Ash Pond.
+Borings will be advanced until native geologic materials beneath the potential legacy CCR surface impoundment are encountered, and borings will be completed outside of the boundaries of the potential unit where needed to confirm the absence of CCR and classify geologic materials in the vicinity of the potential unit.
+Based on a review of available historic documentation, current site knowledge, and engineering judgement, 12 auger borings in conjunction with Standard Penetration Testing (SPT) and 12 auger probes are proposed to be completed within the vicinity of the former Fly Ash Pond.
+The locations of these proposed SPT borings and auger probes are shown on Figure GOR002.
+The type, number, and location of proposed borings may change based on the field conditions or observations made during the investigation.
 Should additional information be necessary following the completion of the initial subsurface investigation, additional borings can be completed.
 Section 3.0 below discusses the tools and methods that will be employed to complete the borings and other aspects of the Work Plan.